 You will go after a product, service or person because they are irresistible and you can’t stop yourself from “going there” because you are unaware of the real motivation for your actions.
 No matter your justifications, it an emotional decision.
 This such a well-known phenomenon that in marketing they say, “people buy on emotion, then justify their decision based on facts.”

 Here’s the thing about controlling yourself.
 When it comes to making decisions that don’t have immediate negative impacts on your wallet or relationships, you are much more likely to follow your emotional choices without pause.
 The only way to get “control” over your behavior, in the long run, is to uncover the emotions that drive your behavior.
 Trying to do this with will power alone will always fail.
 You may be successful for a short time, but without understanding your deep motivations, you will never dominate your behavior for long.

 If that sounds hopeless, it’s not.
 There are very effective and proven ways to uncover your “unknown unknowns” as long as you are truly dedicated to doing so.
-The questions is, do you really want to control yourself?
-Or, do you get secret satisfaction out of what you are doing?
+The question is, do you really want to control yourself?
+Or, do you get a secret satisfaction out of what you are doing?

 Know this.
 The answer lies in your behavior, not in your words.

 p.s.
 For a peek into my effective and proven method to uncover your “unknown unknowns” so that you can dominate your life, career, and relationships, get the free download of the introduction to my book, Emotional Utopia.